statico/statico.github.io/_posts/2012-02-01-webgl-glge-game-part-1.md

 </html>
 {% endhighlight %}

 The script begins by creating a new `GLGE.Document`, which represents the scene.
 Setting the `onLoad` property lets you execute code once the document has been loaded, which is akin to `document.onload` in browsers.
 The handler creates a new `GLGE.Renderer` objects bound to the `<canvas>` element and initializes it with the `<scene id="mainscene">` defined in the XML.
 A simple loop calls `render()`, which abstracts away the mountains of WebGL primitives required to push polygons to your graphics hardware.
-For simplicity I used JavaScript's built-in `setInterval()`, but a smarter solution would be to use [window.requestAnimationFrame][raf].
+For simplicity I used JavaScript's built-in `setInterval()`, but a better solution would be to use [window.requestAnimationFrame][raf].

 Put this all together and viola, ducks!
 (Check out [the full source][fourducks-source] or the [live demo][fourducks].)